Stavros Niarchos Foundation Bioethics Academy

 In-Depth winter two-day Workshops

-These workshops will alternate between Zurich, Switzerland (hosted at ETH) and Baltimore, U.S.A. (hosted at JHU) and will include faculty from the Summer Course along with additional visiting faculty.
-Approximately 20 attendees will be invited per workshop, based on their interest in further training and education in bioethics and their aptitude for bioethics.
+These workshops alternate between Zurich, Switzerland (hosted at ETH) and Baltimore, U.S.A. (hosted at JHU) and include faculty from the Summer Course along with additional visiting faculty.
+Approximately 20 attendees are invited per workshop, based on their interest in further training and education in bioethics and their aptitude for bioethics.

-Workshop content will be topical and developed with input from the selected participants.
-The program will include presentations by all participants, intensive case analysis and consultation (with at least some actual cases provided by participants), train-the-trainer exercises so that participants can return to their institutions/workplaces to help educate their peers, and additional specialized content.
+Workshop content is topical and developed with input from the selected participants.
+The program includes presentations by participants, intensive case analysis and consultation (with at least some actual cases provided by participants), train-the-trainer exercises so that participants can return to their institutions/workplaces to help educate their peers, and additional specialized content.

 Alumni Network

-The third component of the Stavros Niarchos Foundation Bioethics Academy will be an Alumni Network created for summer course participants, all of whom will automatically be members.
+The third component of the Stavros Niarchos Foundation Bioethics Academy is an Alumni Network created for summer course participants, all of whom automatically become members.

 In addition to providing news, resources and information via a dedicated SNFBA website, email, and social media channels, the network will be a means for staying in touch with other SNFBA alumni in Greece and bioethics faculty at JHU and ETH.
-The network will host virtual discussions via webinar and convene in-person reunions and events in conjunction with the timing of the annual summer course and SNF Annual International Conference in Athens.
+The network hosts virtual discussions via webinar and convenes in-person reunions and events in conjunction with the timing of the annual summer course and SNF Annual International Conference in Athens.